 Only now I realise how much time I wasted on social media as I was not managing it well.
-It can be a major distraction in your daily routine if you are not careful.
+It can be a major distraction in your blogging routine if you are not careful.

 There used to be a time when I had my “real-time” site visitors window constantly opened on my laptop behind the active window in which I am doing my main task.